liborty/rstats/README.md

 ## Trait Vectors

 has basic vector algebra implemented for `&[f64]` slices.
-Should you get errors when applying them to `Vec<f64>`, just convert it using `.as_slice()`.
+Should you get errors when applying them to `Vec<f64>`, just convert `self` using `.as_slice()`.
+See doc examples.

 ## Trait MutVectors

 Some of the above Vector methods are for efficiency reasons reimplemented here so that they mutate `self` in place instead of creating a new Vec.
 Useful for iterative methods on vectors.
+Beware that some methods do not return anything, so they can not be chained.

 ## Releases
+* **Version 0.4.0** Cleanup.
+Changed the implementation types from Vecs to slices everywhere for consistency.
+You may need more .as_slice() conversions here and there.
+Made some subsidiary functions private.

 * **Version 0.3.5** Further imrovement to `nmedian`, comparison benchmarks.

 * **Version 0.3.4** Updated doc examples.